open-contracting/standard/docs/guidance/build.md

 ## Register an OCID prefix

-In OCDS, the open contracting process identifier (`ocid`) uniquely identifies a contracting process.
-As a publisher, you will assign a unique `ocid` to each contracting process.
+In OCDS, the open contracting process identifier (`ocid`) uniquely identifies a contracting (or planning) process.
+As a publisher, you will assign a unique `ocid` to each contracting (or planning) process.

 To ensure that your `ocid`s do not conflict with those of another publisher, you need to register an ocid prefix.